Salam-Aboul-Hosn/cse15l-lab-reports/LabReport2.md

 **Picture of the symptom**
 ![Image](symptom1.png)
 **Description** \
 The symptom/code behavior that occured in this section is that an infinite loop occured.
+The bug was that the

 # Code Change 2
 **Screenshot of code changes**